How to Build a Chatbot that works with your Brand

 4. Adapt to brand voice and tone

 Brands are more than a logo and a name.
 They are a set of experiences with multiple user touchpoints and chatbots are one of them.
-For that reason, you will want to build a chatbot aligned with the brand storytelling structure.
+For that reason, you will want to build a chatbot that is aligned with the brand storytelling structure.
 Create a customized personality and voice tone for this channel.

 Pro Tip!